- Different Types of Cloth Diapers

 - Blowout – when poo goes everywhere outside the diaper.
 Common with breastmilk poop, but amazingly, hardly ever happens with cloth.
 I promise – this is a huge benefit of cloth diapering that really does come true!

 Don’t forget to check out this awesome guest post from Calley of the Eco Chic, 7 Tips for the Cloth Diapering Newbie.
 She shared these cloth diaper vocab resources: Cloth Diaper Terminology, (link no longer available) Cloth Diaper Terms and Definitions, and Cloth Diaper Slang.

 How to Choose the Right One

 Every family is going to have different needs, and looking back, I’m really quite thankful I didn’t have to choose a style based on someone else’s reviews.
-I’m not a good decision maker (that’s why I get 3 flavors of ice cream when I’m allowed and why I am a glutton for punishment, testing 25 different diapers and 43 natural sunscreen brands just so I can figure out what’s best!).
+I’m not a good decision maker (that’s why I get 3 flavors of ice cream when I’m allowed and why I am a glutton for punishment, testing 25 different diapers and over 120 natural sunscreen brands just so I can figure out what’s best!).

 When you’re trying to choose a cloth diaper style/brand, you’ll want to take into account: